 I am a UK Neurologist keen on general neurology, but with an interest in neuromuscular diseases.
 I maintain the neurology searchable database, www.neurochecklists.com.
+I also blog at www.theneurologylounge.com.
 I share and discuss current issues around clinical neurology.
-I hope you find this blog enlightening, practical, and even entertaining.
+I hope you find my blogs enlightening, practical, and even entertaining.

 View all posts by Ibrahim Imam